kilpkonn/msc-thesis/main.typ

 === Type unification
 It is possible to check for either syntactic or semantic equality between two types.
-Syntactic equality is very conservative compared to semantic equality as it requires to items to be exactly the same.
+Syntactic equality is very conservative #note[Split this sentence, define syntactic equality first, then say that semantic equality is different][compared to] semantic equality as it requires to items to be exactly the same.
 This can sometimes be a problem as in Rust high-level intermediate representation (HIR), there are multiple ways to define a type.
+#note[Move this sentence after the next, and then say that `i32` and the literal type of `0` unify][
   For example, in `let x: i32 = 0;` the type of `x` and the type of literal `0` are not syntactically equal.
   However, their types are semantically the same as `0` is inferred to have the type `i32`.
+]

 To check for semantic equality of types we see if two types can be unified.
 Rust's type system is based on a Hindley-Milner type system @affine-type-system-with-hindley-milner, therefore the types are compared in a typing environment.
-In Rust trait solver is responsible for checking unification of types#footnote(link("https://rustc-dev-guide.rust-lang.org/ty.html")).
+In Rust#suggestion[][,] #suggestion[trait solver][the _trait solver_] is responsible for checking unification of types#footnote(link("https://rustc-dev-guide.rust-lang.org/ty.html")).
 The trait solver works at the HIR level of abstraction, and it is heavily inspired by Prolog engines.
-The trait solver uses "first-order hereditary harrop" (FOHH) clauses, which are horn clauses that are allowed to have quantifiers in the body @proof-procedure-for-the-logic-of-hereditary-harrop-formulas.
+The trait solver uses "first-order hereditary harrop" (FOHH) clauses, which are #suggestion[horn][Horn]#note[Alfred Horn, a mathematician][] clauses that are allowed to have quantifiers in the body @proof-procedure-for-the-logic-of-hereditary-harrop-formulas.
-To check for unification of types, we first have to normalize to handle type projections #footnote(link("https://rust-lang.github.io/chalk/book/clauses/type_equality.html")).
+#note["Before unification, types are normalized to..."][To check for unification of types], we first have to normalize to handle type projections #footnote(link("https://rust-lang.github.io/chalk/book/clauses/type_equality.html")).
 In @rust-type-projections, all `Foo`, `Bar` and `Baz` are different projections to the type `u8`.

+#todo-philipp[In the following, I suggest to replace "we" with passive voice:
+  The algorithm already exists, and you are describing what _is being done_ when unifying types.
+]

 #figure(
 sourcecode()[
 ```rs